Official Statistics

 For years up to 2015 to 2016, the Self Assessment tax gap estimates for wealthy taxpayers are illustrative, based on the total Self Assessment tax gap, due to data not being in the required format for earlier years.
 The trend for these years therefore largely mirrors that of the overall Self Assessment tax gap.

-The wealthy Self Assessment tax gap estimate from 2020 to 2021 for the business and non-business components are based on projecting the 2019 to 2020 gross percentage tax gap estimate in line with the liability.
-An additional projection is made for the illustrative Self Assessment large partnerships estimate for 2019 to 2020.
+The wealthy Self Assessment tax gap estimate for the business and non-business components are projected in line with wealthy Self Assessment tax liability from 2021 to 2022.

 Figure 4.20: Estimated wealthy Self Assessment tax gap